The list of states with COW abbreviations and ID numbers, plus the field

 These data sets identify states, their standard Correlates of War "country code" or state number (used throughout the Correlates of War project data sets), state abbreviations, and dates of membership as states and major powers in the international system.

-The Correlates of War project includes a state in the international system from 1816-2016 for the following criteria:
+The Correlates of War Project includes a state in the international system from 1816 to 2016 according to the following criteria:

 Note

-state variable added to original data to help comparison across datasets on this package.
+The state variable was added to the original data to help comparisons

 References